Homemade Guava Cranberry Sauce with Oranges

 Instructions

-- In a saucepan, stir together sugar, orange juice, guava marmalade, and vanilla over medium-heat while stirring.
+- In a saucepan, add sugar, orange juice, orange zest, guava marmalade, and vanilla.
+Stir over medium heat until the sugar is completely dissolved.

-- Add cranberries, salt, and the cinnamon stick.
-Bring to a boil then reduce heat to low.
-Simmer, stirring occasionally, until the cranberries pop and the sauce has thickened, about 10 minutes.
-You can also mash the cranberries until desired texture.
+- Add whole cranberries, salt, and the cinnamon stick.
+Bring to a boil, then reduce the heat to low.

 This is the best cranberry sauce!
 It’s my fourth year making it and I look forward to it every year.
 The fam loves it.